Berkeley-CS61B/website-sp24/projects/proj3/faq.md

 ## Common Policy Questions

 {: .info}

-> This section is actively under construction and we will be populated as more
+> This section is actively under construction and will be populated as more
 > questions come up.

 ### Are hallways with a width of 2 allowed?